ONLYOFFICE/DocumentServer/ROADMAP.md

 * Transparency setting to slide properties in the right panel
 * Column setting for text in a shape on the toolbar
 * Buttons for changing text case and highlighting text with color
+* Preserving animations already added to the presentation.

 ## Version 6.2